mashharuki/Web3Wallet/assets/spec/ideathon_en.md

 The more connections you have with others, the more your score will increase, which will be converted into a score in the blockchain domain.

-It is a wallet where activity itself is structured as a portfolio.
+It is a wallet where the activity itself is structured as a portfolio.

-The problem it solves and the value we want to provide with this app

 The application frees the user from complicated private key management and provides a portfolio wallet that manages identity information!